dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ### Register accounts

 An app can receive MAM policies from the Intune service if the app is enrolled on behalf of a specified user account.
-It is the responsibility of the app to register any newly signed-in user with the Intune App SDK.
+The app is responsible for registering any newly signed-in user with the Intune App SDK.
 After the new user account has been authenticated, the app should call the `registerAndEnrollAccount` method in Headers/IntuneMAMEnrollment.h:

 ```objc
 /**